-"Covered Bonds Law" means the Portuguese legal framework applicable to the issuance of covered bonds, enacted by Decree-Law No. 59/2006, of 20 March 2006, as amended.
+"Covered Bonds Law" means the Portuguese legal framework applicable to the issuance of covered bonds, enacted by Decree-Law No. 59/2006, of 20 March 2006, as amended or superseded from time to time.

 "Current Property Value" means, in relation to a Property securing a Mortgage Credit, the updated Property Valuation of such Property.